Sourcing through UNICEF Supply Division

 In the event that the pharmaceutical products required are not included in the UNICEF Supply Division online catalogue or the UNICEF Supply Division informs the UNDP CO in writing of its inability to provide antiretrovirals (ARVs), antimalarials or other essential medicines, the CO/PMU must provide proof that UNICEF has not responded in a timely manner to its request.
-The CO, acting as Global Fund PR, must inform the PSM focal points of the Global Fund/Health Implementation Support Team and request clearance to approach commercial long-term agreement (LTA) holders.
+The CO must inform the PSM focal points of the Global Fund/Health Implementation Support Team and request clearance to approach commercial long-term agreement (LTA) holders.
 Further information on current LTA holders and applicable SOPs can be found here.

 Upon receiving clearance from the Global Fund/Health Implementation Support Team, COs are obligated to solicit quotes from all commercial LTA contract holders selected for the category of supplies.
-Within seven working days, the Global Fund/Health Implementation Support Team must evaluate the offers before they can be placed by the CO.
+Within seven working days, the Global Fund/Health Implementation Support Team must evaluate the offers before the purchase orders (POs) can be issued by the CO.